GenomicDataInfrastructure/starter-kit-se-deployment-notes/README.md

 7. Public key endpoint: stored at an S3 bucket in our case

 # LS AAI registration
-In order to gain access to the LS AAI and enable the users to login with their home organization credentials, the service needs to be registered with LS AAI.
+In order to gain access to the LS AAI and enable the users to login with their home organization credentials, the Auth service needs to be registered with LS AAI.
 The registration process is described [here](https://docs.google.com/document/d/17pNXM_psYOP5rWF302ObAJACsfYnEWhjvxAHzcjvfIE/edit)

 The details for the LS AAI configuration are described [here](https://lifescience-ri.eu/ls-login.html).
 For more information contact Dominic František Bučík on GDI slack.